 Roger Ebert (1942-2013) was a film critic for the Chicago Sun-Times for more than forty years.
 In 1975 he became the first film critic to win the Pulitzer Prize.
 That same year he teamed up with his rival critic, Gene Siskel of the Chicago Tribune, to host a movie review program on public television.
 Sneak Previews became the most popular entertainment program on the PBS network and gave Ebert a nationwide audience.
-He was the author of numerous books on film including Awake in the Dark: The Best of Roger Ebert, the Great Movies essay collections, and a memoir, Life Itself.
+He is the author of numerous books on film, including Awake in the Dark: The Best of Roger Ebert, the Great Movies collections, and a memoir, Life Itself.

 Hometown: Chicago, IL